UW-GDA/flood_mass_balance_Nooksack/README.md

 https://earlywarning.usgs.gov/ssebop/modis/daily/626

 ## Required Packages
-pyPRISMclimate allows for the streamlining of downloading weather data - https://sdtaylor.github.io/pyPRISMClimate/
+* pyPRISMclimate for downloading weather data - https://sdtaylor.github.io/pyPRISMClimate/

-rasterio/rioxarray for raster data set analysis
+* hydrofunctions for downloading streamflow and basin metadata
-numpy
+* rasterio for raster data set analysis
-geopandas
+* xarray for data set analysis
-glob
+* numpy, pandas, and matplotlib for general calculations and plotting
-os
+* geopandas for geodataframes and retrieving shapefiles
-matplotlib
+* glob, os, and sys for managing files

 ## Intended Project Structure
 1. Notebook 1: Responsible for data retrieval and management.
 For example: Download PRISM precipitation data, mask data by shapefile or by a DEM raster file